 In two groups of 60 people, you will get special jackets and can see the auction between 5:25AM and 5:50AM (first group) or 5:50AM and 6:15AM.

 The rest of the inner market, where the tuna auction is located, is off limits to visitors.

 While I personally haven’t visited the tuna auction at Tsukiji when it was still possible, here are a few bloggers that did and wrote about their experience: Ever in Transit // Ott’s World // Travel Squire // Tokyo Cheapo // Reflections en Route

 If you’re keen on reading more from other bloggers about Tsukiji (not including the tuna auction), then you can find them here: Cultural Xplorer // Leah Travels // Urban Travel Blog // Suitcase and Heels // Bohemian Trails // 2 Foodtrippers // Pack Me To

-From 10AM, visitors are allowed to visit the wholesale market.
-Here you can see hundreds of small stands in a big hall, where people are whizzing by on trolleys and moving, cutting, shouting and preparing the fish to sell.
-It’s really quite something to see, but you have be alert to not get into the way of the people working here (or you end up with a lemon in your mouth in a box of ice)
+It was really quite something to see, but you have be alert to not get into the way of the people working here (or you end up with a lemon in your mouth in a box of ice)

-The outer market is located next to the inner market and is aimed at selling to the public.
+The outer market is located next to the (former) inner market and is aimed at selling to the public.
 There are plenty of small retail shops and restaurants where you can have the freshest sushi-breakfast you’ll ever have.
 I can’t remember which restaurant we went to, but honestly, being so fresh, all of the places are good to go!

 The restaurants are open from 5AM, so if you arrive early and didn’t get into the tuna auction, you can comfort yourself with super fresh sushi!
 Yum!